What Would a Harris Presidency Have Meant for AI Regulation?

 Image: Shutterstock

-As the Democratic nominee for president, Kamala Harris is in a position to continue shaping AI regulation at a critical time for the industry.
+As the Democratic nominee for president, Kamala Harris was in a position to continue shaping AI regulation at a critical time for the industry.
 The unprecedented growth in the use of artificial intelligence is fueling concerns about privacy, bias and misinformation, making AI regulation a key issue for U.S. policy makers across the political spectrum — especially the next commander in chief.

 What Has Biden’s AI Policy Been?